mapcrafter/mapcrafter/docs/configuration.rst

     This is the lighting intensity, i.e. the strength the renderer applies the lighting to the rendered map.
 You can specify a value from 0.0 to 1.0, where 1.0 means full lighting and 0.0 means no lighting.

+``lighting_water_intensity = <number>``

+    **Default:** ``1.0``

+    This is like the normal lighting intensity option, but used for blocks that are under water.
+Usually the effect of opaque looking deep water is created by rendering just the top water layer and then applying the lighting effect on the (dark) floor of the water.
+By decreasing the lighting intensity for blocks under water you can make the water look "more transparent".
+Use this option together with the ``water_opacity`` option.
+You might have to play around with this to find a configuration that you like.
+    For me ``water_opacity=0.75`` and ``lighting_water_intensity=0.6`` didn't look bad.

 ``render_unknown_blocks = true|false``